ISRO: Space station

+India plans to develop a modular space station as a follow-up to the Gaganyaan human spaceflight programme.
+The proposed Bharatiya Antariksh Station would have a mass of approximately 20 t and be placed in low Earth orbit at an altitude of around 400 km.
+It is intended to initially support a crew of up to three astronauts for missions lasting 15 to 20 days.
+The ISRO aims to launch the station five to seven years after the completion of Gaganyaan.
+The station is planned to be expanded in phases over several years and is envisioned as a platform for international collaboration in research related to interplanetary exploration, microgravity science, space biology, and space medicine.

 Planetary sciences and astronomy

 ISRO and Tata Institute of Fundamental Research have operated a balloon launch base at Hyderabad since 1967.
 Its proximity to the geo-magnetic equator, where both primary and secondary cosmic ray fluxes are low, makes it an ideal location to study diffuse cosmic X-ray background.

 ISRO played a role in the discovery of three species of bacteria in the upper stratosphere at an altitude between 20–40 km.
 The bacteria, highly resistant to ultra-violet radiation, are not found elsewhere on Earth, leading to speculation on whether they are extraterrestrial in origin.
 They are considered extremophiles, and named as Bacillus isronensis in recognition of ISRO's contribution in the balloon experiments, which led to its discovery, Bacillus aryabhata after India's celebrated ancient astronomer Aryabhata and Janibacter hoylei after the distinguished astrophysicist Fred Hoyle.

 Astrosat

 Launched in 2015, Astrosat is India's first dedicated multi-wavelength space observatory.
-Its observation study includes active galactic nuclei, hot white dwarfs, pulsations of pulsars, binary star systems, and supermassive black holes located at the centre of the galaxy.
+Its observation study includes active galactic nuclei, hot White dwarfs, pulsations of pulsars, binary star systems, and supermassive black holes located at the centre of the galaxy.